 Nicotine, on the other hand, as soon as it enters our body, is making the liver release glycogen and fat into our blood, feeding, as I said, intravenously, instantly.

 After I stopped smoking, the calories I was taking because of the nicotine effect had to be consumed anyway.
 That’s why people who quit smoking eat like crazy.
-It is not just to do something with their hands, but it is also a matter of calories that needs to be met using the traditional way, now through our mouth.
+It is not just to do something with their hands.
+It is also a matter of calories that needs to be met using the traditional way, through our mouth.

 Ignorance is not Bliss